QuickBase/interview-demos/devops/README.md

 # Craft Demonstration and Tech Q&A - 45 Minutes

-Our Python Engineers are want to deploy their Python3 microservice.
+Our Python Engineers want to deploy their Python3 microservice.
 The engineering team is well-versed in Python but they are struggling with how to deploy the right SDLC (software development lifecycle).
 This team has reached out to you as a member of one of our platform teams to discuss how you would approach this problem.

 * Are there any other questions you feel you need to clarify with the team about their devops strategy?
-* What kind of deployment automation will you put into place?
+* What kind of deployment automation will you recommend?
 * What kind of monitoring would you recommend the team put into place?
 * What kind of security policies would you recommend?
 * How will you measure the success of the changes you have suggested to meet the needs of that specific requirement?
 For example, if you suggest a totally new source control system (not recommended), how will you measure the value provided by this change over time?